bsmith89/make-bml/README.md

 Sometimes you just want Make to tell you what it thinks about the current state of your files.
-`make -n isles.words.tsv` will print Make's execution plan, without actually carrying it out.
+`make --dry-run isles.words.tsv` will print Make's execution plan, without actually carrying it out.
+The flag can be abbreviated as `-n`.

 If you don't pass a target as an argument to make (i.e. just run `make`) it will assume that you want to build the first target in the Makefile.